Alia5/SFML_AndroidStudio/Readme.md

 At the first startup of Android Studio install the SDK and NDK in Android Studio.
 I recommend doing it directly in android studio so your sdk and ndk directories are set correctly

-Build SFML for android (use stlport_shared, otherwise you have to the change the build.gradle file in the template), have a look at the SFML wiki there is a tutorial.
+Build SFML for android (use libc++_shared, change the build.gradle file in the template for full c++11 support!), have a look at the SFML wiki there is a tutorial.

+For Building SFML with libc++ android-ndk-r12b is required.
+Afterwards you can use the latest and greatest from android-studio

 ## How to use